pyca/cryptography/docs/development/getting-started.rst

 ===============

-Working on ``cryptography`` requires the installation of a small number of development dependencies in addtion to the depedencies for `installation`_.
+Working on ``cryptography`` requires the installation of a small number of development dependencies in addition to the depedencies for `installation`_.
 These are listed in ``dev-requirements.txt`` and they can be installed in a `virtualenv`_ using `pip`_.
 Once you've installed the dependencies, install ``cryptography`` in ``editable`` mode.
 For example: